 Is Quest Protein Powder Keto?

-Luckily, Quest actually makes a coconut oil powder as well as an MCT oil powder.
-Both of which are pretty much pure fat, and as keto friendly as it gets.
-So adding a serving or two to your protein shakes will help make them more keto friendly.
-But back to the protein, let us take a look at what flavors are best for the keto diet.
+To compliment their protein powder though, Quest also make a coconut oil powder and an MCT oil powder.
+Both of which are almost all fat and compliment a keto diet really well.
+Adding a serving or two of these to your Quest protein shakes will help make them more complete keto friendly snack.
+Here are the Quest protein powders ranked for the keto diet.

 If you like cinnamon toast crunch then this is probably the flavor for you.
-The Quest cinnamon crunch is the second best protein powder for the keto diet.
+The Quest Cinnamon Crunch is the second best protein powder for the keto diet.
 It is made with a mix of whey and casein protein.
 Casein protein is a slow-digesting protein, so this can be a good option before bed or before a fast.
 This flavor contains 2 net carbs and 1.5 grams of fat per serving.

-As far as flavor goes, the Quest cookies and cream is probably my favorite.
+As far as flavor goes, the Quest Cookies and Cream is standout.
 It has real little bits of cookies and tastes amazing in a protein shake.
 It also has 2 net carbs and 1.5 grams of fat.